 The Audit Committee is directly responsible for the appointment, compensation and oversight of the Company's independent auditor.
-In addition to retaining Deloitte & Touche LLP to audit the Company's financial statements for 2009, the Audit Committee retained Deloitte & Touche LLP to provide audit-related services and certain other services in 2009.
+In addition to retaining Deloitte & Touche LLP to audit the Company's financial statements for 2010, the Audit Committee retained Deloitte & Touche LLP to provide audit-related services and certain other services in 2010.
 The Audit Committee understands the need for Deloitte & Touche LLP to maintain objectivity and independence in its audits of the Company's financial statements.
-The Audit Committee has reviewed all non-audit services provided by Deloitte & Touche LLP in 2009 and has concluded that the provision of such services was compatible with maintaining Deloitte & Touche LLP's independence in the conduct of its auditing functions.
+The Audit Committee has reviewed all non-audit services provided by Deloitte & Touche LLP in 2010 and has concluded that the provision of such services was compatible with maintaining Deloitte & Touche LLP's independence in the conduct of its auditing functions.

-The aggregate fees billed or to be billed by Deloitte & Touche LLP for audit services provided to the Company for 2009 and 2008 and billed related to other services provided during 2009 and 2008 were as follows:
+The aggregate fees billed or to be billed by Deloitte & Touche LLP for audit services provided to the Company for 2010 and 2009 and billed related to other services provided during 2010 and 2009 were as follows:

-Service Category 2009 2008
+Service Category 2009

-Audit Fees \$ 342,000 \$ 391,639
+Audit Fees \$369,736 \$342,000

-Audit-Related Fees 1,145 20,185
+Audit-Related Fees 2,482 1,145

-Tax Fees - 47,615
+Tax Fees -

 All Other Fees

-Total \$ 343,145 \$ 459,439
+Total \$372,218 \$343,145

-In the above table, in accordance with the SEC's definitions and rules, "audit fees" are fees for professional services and reimbursement for out of pocket expenses for the audit of a company's financial statements, and for services that are normally provided by the accountant in connection with statutory and regulatory filings or engagements; "audit-related fees" are fees for assurance and related services that are reasonably related to the performance of the audit or review of a company's financial statements, as well as fees associated with the audit of our employee benefit plan; "tax fees" are fees for tax compliance, tax advice and tax planning; and "all other fees" are fees for any services not included in the first three categories.
+In the above table, in accordance with the SEC's definitions and rules, "audit fees" are fees for professional services and reimbursement for out of pocket expenses for the audit of a company's financial statements, and for services that are normally provided by the accountant in connection with statutory and regulatory filings or engagements; "audit-related fees" are fees for assurance and related services that are reasonably related to the performance of the audit or review of a company's financial statements; "tax fees" are fees for tax compliance, tax advice and tax planning; and "all other fees" are fees for any services not included in the first three categories.